MattAgn/zeromq-tp/README.md

 Run `pip install pyzmq`

+# Useful links

+Here is a detailed guide for zero-mq : http://zguide.zeromq.org/page:all</br>

+Here are the Python docs for zero-mq : https://pyzmq.readthedocs.io/en/latest/api/zmq.html

 # Exercises

 ## Part 1 : basic patterns

 ### Exercise 1 : basics client/server

 The goal of this exercise is to use the basic functions of zeroMQ sockets to send and receive a hello world message.

-The client creates a socket of its own and connect it to the local host address via the port 5555, then sends request messages wait each time for a response.
+The client creates a socket and connect it to the local host address via the port 5555, then sends 10 "Hello world" request messages and wait each time for a response.

-The server creates a socket and binds it to the incoming connections via the port 5555, then waits for messages to arrive, for each message it receives it sends back a hello world response message.
+The server creates a socket and binds it to the incoming connection via the port 5555, then waits for messages to arrive, for each message it receives it sends back a hello world response message.

 ### Exercise 2 : basiscs publisher/subscriber

-The goal of this exercise is to establish a basic publish/subscribe connection type between a server and a client.
+The goal of this exercise is to establish a basic publish/subscribe connection between a server and a client.

 The server receives connections via a socket bound to the port 5555.
 Generates random numbers to be used as topics and sends messages along with those generated topics.

-The client creates subscribe type sockets and connect them to the corresponding addresses, then filter the received messages from the publishers with a specific topic, then performs some traitement on received informations.
+The client creates subscribe type sockets and connect them to the corresponding addresses, then filter the received messages from the publishers with a specific topic, then performs some treatement on the information he received.

 ### Exercise 3 : workers